| Parable of Motherhood ByTemple Bailey

 children have learned fortitude in the face of hardness.
 Yesterday I

+gave them courage, today I have given then strength."
 And with the next day came strange clouds which darkened

 the earth, clouds of war and hate and evil--and the children groped and